 Tom Piper’s invigorating set envelops the Old Vic into the estate that’s up for sale: the architecture is the orchard, we the trees, and, with an audience also onstage in an uncanny recreation of the auditorium, the action plays out in-the-round and uses every inch of the space, from the stairs up to the pit to the passages behind the stalls.
-As such, we are in the estate: Continue reading “Reflection: The Cherry Orchard at Bristol Old Vic”
+As such, we are in the estate: Continue reading “Review: The Cherry Orchard at Bristol Old Vic”

 Feels fun but falls flat